Shop Best-selling Swim Gear of the Season | SHOP NOW

 To get the most out of your tech suit, you have to be strategic about when you wear it.
 These suits are designed for race day only, not for warm-ups or regular practice.
 Each time you wear it, the fabric loses a tiny bit of its compression and water-repellent magic.
 Most tech suits are built to last for about 10 to 12 meets, so save it for when it really counts.
 When you’re not at a competition, store your suit properly.
 Make sure it's completely dry, then keep it in a cool, dry place, ideally in the mesh bag it came with.
 This protects it while allowing the fabric to breathe, keeping your competitive swim gear in top shape.

-Know the Rules for Competition
+Staying Legal: Know the Competition Rules

 Part of caring for your tech suit is knowing the rules of the road.
 Different governing bodies and age groups have specific regulations about what kind of suits are permitted in competition.
 For example, FINA has rules that restrict tech suit use for swimmers 12 and under.
 Always check the rulebook for your league or meet to make sure your suit is compliant.
 Beyond the official rules, it’s also smart to have a personal strategy.
 You might reserve your newest, most compressive suit for championship meets and use a slightly older one for less important races.
 This approach ensures you have maximum performance when you need it most, helping you get the best return on your investment in new swimwear.